Ripon, California: Transportation

-Ripon station is an Altamont Corridor Express commuter rail station planned to be constructed for service starting in a few years.
+Ripon station is an Altamont Corridor Express commuter rail station planned to be constructed for service starting in 2027.

 Education

 Students are served by five K–8 elementary schools (self-contained at all grade levels), and one high school by Ripon Unified School District, located in the Central Valley.
 All schools have Academic Performance Index (API) scores above 700.
 Three of the elementary schools have API scores above 800.